AI Integration

 Keep adoption private, reviewable, and controlled.

-Keep AI rollout private, reviewable, and accountable before tools, agents, and connected workflows turn into unmanaged infrastructure.
+Keep AI rollout private, reviewable, and accountable before tools, agents, and connected workflows spread without oversight.

 AI Governance & Safe Rollout